yvt/tokenlock/README.md

 `SingletonToken::new_unchecked`, but this is unsafe if misused.

 `BrandedToken<'brand>` implements an extension of [`GhostCell`][1].
-It's created by `with_branded_token`, which makes the created token available only within the provided closure.
+It's created by `with_branded_token` or `with_branded_token_async`, which
+makes the created token available only within the provided closure or the created `Future`.
 This token incurs no runtime cost.

 [1]: http://plv.mpi-sws.org/rustbelt/ghostcell/